JedMoutahir/ProjetAppliWeb/README.md

 # Web Application Web Project
-# Subject : A social media where pictures are shared after classification
+# Subject : A social media where pictures are shared and classified

 ## Functionalities
 - User identification